kidaa/development-resources/README.md

 We could have created a wiki - but with GitHub's convenient web interface, editing and viewing files in a git repo is just as easy as editing a wiki.

+If you have a better idea, let us know!

 Contributing
 ------------